sheffield-bioinformatics-core/somatic-variants/index.md

 We don’t require any specialised software to look at the contents of a vcf file.
 They can be opened in a bog-standard text editor, however your laptop may try and interpret the file as containing contact information (virtual contact file).

 In a similar vein to the `.bam` and `.sam` files we saw earlier, the `.vcf` files contains many lines of header information.
+These describe the reference sequences and various filters that have been applied.

 ```